Sjeiti/ronvalstarnl/src/data/markdown/post_multiple-properties-in-one-variable.md

 <li>binary sequence tells you the properties are stored as a single variable</li>
 <li>binary sequence also tells you an object can have multiple properties, but only one of each</li>
 </ul>
 <p>There is however a maximum to all this.
-Bitwise operations in Javascript are done on 32 bit numbers.
+Bitwise operations in JavaScript are done on 32 bit numbers.
 But that should be more than enough for most.</p>